konker/py-lavaze-server/README.md

 4) On the netbook open a web browser to http://localhost:8080/ (or whatever port you have configured in config/system.json)

 5) Upload the task description file:
-    i) Click the blue "upload" button in the title bar of the "Tasks" panel ii) Choose a task description file from the filesystem, and upload.
+    - Click the blue "upload" button in the title bar of the "Tasks" panel
+    - Choose a task description file from the filesystem, and upload.

    A list of tasks will be displayed in the "Tasks" panel.

    *NOTE*: the task description file is the same format as the external.dat file that is on the tablet.

 6) Upload a field test configuration file:
-    i) Click the blue "upload" button in the title bar of the "Configuration" panel ii) Choose a field test configuration file from the filesystem and uplod.
+    - Click the blue "upload" button in the title bar of the "Configuration" panel
+    - Choose a field test configuration file from the filesystem and uplod.

    The markers specified in the configuration file will be displayed in the "Configuration" panel.

 7) Create a subject
-    i) Click the blue "new" button in the title bar of the "Subjects" panel ii) Enter a subject id and a height in metres.
+    - Click the blue "new" button in the title bar of the "Subjects" panel
+    - Enter a subject id and a height in metres.
 The Subject id can be anything that you want.
-    iii) Click "save" to save the subject.
+    - Click "save" to save the subject.

    Subjects can be edited or deleted after they have been created.

    *NOTE*: To run a field test at least one subject must exist, *and* selected.
 A selected subject is highlighted in blue.